Manaswini-Ganta/Manaswini-Ganta/README.md

 I convert raw data into structured, decision-ready intelligence.

-Aspiring Data Analyst / Business Analyst focused on quantifying business performance, customer behavior, and growth dynamics.
+Data Analyst / Business Analyst focused on quantifying business performance, customer behavior, and growth dynamics.

 ## What I Do
 - Analyze large-scale datasets using SQL and Python